Refuge89/AzerothCore_Lua_compilation/README.md

-# Projects .sql Files
+# Projects Lua sctipts, and some .sql Files
 Free Projects maked to use for everyone.
-SQL Files, just needed to be imported in DB.
+SQL Files, Lua scripts too